-The difference between the CB HEDNA (above) and this Buckinghamshire HEDNA is that this document includes South Bucks District following the decisions of Chiltern District Council and South Bucks District Council to undertake a joint Local Plan and review of the March 2015 Housing Market Area and Functional Economic Market Area definitions.
+The difference between the CB HEDNA (above) and this Buckinghamshire HEDNA is that this document includes South Bucks District following the decisions of Buckinghamshire Council and Buckinghamshire Council to undertake a joint Local Plan and review of the March 2015 Housing Market Area and Functional Economic Market Area definitions.
 Please also see the appendices that go with this report.

 - Buckinghamshire HEDNA update: draft report of findings (October 2016)

 The Buckinghamshire HEDNA has been updated to take account of new population and household projections (appendices yet to be published).
 The final report will be published shortly.

 - Buckinghamshire HEDNA Update: Final Report (December 2016)

 The Buckinghamshire HEDNA has been updated to take account of new population and household projections.
 This is the final report.
 Please also see the appendices that go with the repor